Sheshiyer/wiki-heyzackai/prompt-templates/mds.md

 - Reality: Fragile; maintenance burden; limited emotional intelligence; no evolving memory.

 Summary Insight:
 Most products force a trade‑off between engagement and healthy development.
-Zack AI aims to break that trade‑off with privacy‑first, screen‑free conversation that grows with the child.
+Zack AI aims to break that trade‑off with privacy and safety controls, screen‑free conversation that grows with the child.

 ### ChatGPT